Skip to content

 Starting, Stopping, and Updating

-The application components are managed using systemctl for the Ollama service and docker compose for the Nginx proxy.
+The services are managed using systemctl for Ollama and docker compose for the proxy.

 • Ollama Service: